 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - 1 Tbsp. hot water (not boiling water)

 - 1 cup milk (cows, almond, soy, etc)

 - 1 tsp. sugar (optional)

 - Sift green tea powder into the cup to get rid of the lumps in the powder.

-- Add hot (not boiling) water and whisk vigorously until powder is all dissolved.
-This prevents the tea having lumps in it so do not skip.
+- Add hot (not boiling) water and whisk briskly until powder is all dissolved.
+This prevents the tea having lump in it so do not skip.
 The green tea paste should be smooth and foamy.
 I use a frother but you can also use a small regular whisk or chasen (bamboo whisk used for Japanese tea ceremony).